JvanKatwijk/qt-dab/README.md

 As mentioned, transmitters (usually) transmit some identifying data, the TII (Transmitter Identification Information) data.
 Qt-DAB uses a database (gratefully made available by "www.fmList.org") to map the decoded TII data to name and location of the transmitter.

+In recent versions, a copy of that database is part of the precompiled versions.
+The **configuration and control** window contains selector that by default is set "on", meaning that on program startup that database is used.
-A copy of that database can be loaded by a small utility, a "db-loader", precompiled for Windows and Linux-x64.
+A fresh copy of that database can be installed in the user's home directory by a small utility, a "db-loader", precompiled for Windows and Linux-x64.
 The db-loader installs the database, file ".txdata.ti" in the user's home directory, that is where Qt-DAB expects a database - with that name - to be found.
+The **configuration and control** window contains a button to load the database from the user's home directory.

 ![6.9](/res/read_me/db-loader.png?raw=true)